Monk Basic Guide

 This is the part where I cover everything that’s been missed until now.
 We’ve covered everything you’d need to know in a dummy scenario, so now let’s take a quick tour of the toolkit that we find ourselves using as soon as we leave the dummy and get into a real encounter.

-Six-Sided Star is a GCD with a potency of 550, but double the recast of every other GCD.
+Six-Sided Star is a GCD with a potency of 780, but double the recast of every other GCD.
+In Dawntrail SSS also consumes all your Chakra with the same 80 potency per Chakra as The Forbidden Chakra.
 While doing two GCDs is always more potency than doing one SSS, this is useful in scenarios where you don’t have the time to do two GCDs, or before you disengage from a target.
 A situational skill, you’ll either use it before running out of a big aoe, before a boss dies, or before a boss goes untargetable for whatever reason.
 It also applies a small movement speed buff for five seconds.
 Overall a very useful utility GCD.

 Riddle of Earth is an oGCD with a 120s CD.
-It reduces damage taken by 20% for 10 seconds, and if damage is taken during this period you are granted the effect of Earth’s Reply, a 100 potency 15 second duration heal over time.
+It reduces damage taken by 20% for 10 seconds, and if damage is taken during this period you are granted the effect of Earth’s Resolve, a 100 potency 15 second duration heal over time.
+Also grants Earth’s Rumination for 30 seconds, allowing the use of Earth’s Reply

-Thunderclap is our new mobility tool, an oGCD with a 30s CD and three charges.
-It can target both your enemy or a party member, and so provides us a decent amount of flexibility, being able to zip around up to three times in a row.
-Whether or not we’ll ever need that kind of mobility, we’ll have to wait and see, but it’s nice to know that it’s there if we need it.
+Thunderclap is our mobility tool, an oGCD with a 30s CD and three charges.
+It can target both your enemy or a party member, and provides us a decent amount of flexibility, being able to zip around up to three times in a row.

 Mantra is an oGCD with a 15s duration and a 90s CD.
 It increases healing received by you and all party members within 30y by 10%, which is quite a strong mitigation tool.
 Given that a lot of the shields in this game (Succor, Aspected Helios, etc.) are based on the amount of healing done, it means that Mantra can be used to provide both increased healing and greater shielding.
 You should discuss with your healers when to use it for maximum benefit.